pingcap/docs/pd-configuration-file.md

 ### `enable-diagnostic` <span class="version-mark">New in v6.3.0</span>

 + Controls whether to enable the diagnostic feature.
-When the feature is enabled, PD records statuses during scheduling to help diagnose.
-When the diagnostic feature is enabled, it might slightly affect the scheduling speed and consume a large amount of memory when the number of stores is large.
+When it is enabled, PD records the state during scheduling to help diagnose.
+If enabled, it might slightly affect the scheduling speed and consume more memory when there are many stores.
 + Default value: false

 ### `hot-region-schedule-limit`